 - Add the ghee, onion, and 1/2 tsp salt to a 12" nonstick skillet set over medium heat.
 Crumble the saffron between your thumb and finger and add to the pan.
 Cook for 5 minutes until the onion has softened.

 - Increase the heat to medium high and add the rinsed rice.
-Cook for 3 minutes, until the rice is dry and turns opaque.
+Cook for 3 minutes, until the grains look dry and turn opaque.

 - Add the chicken stock and increase the heat to high to bring to a boil, which should take a minute or two.
 Reduce the heat to medium low to maintain a simmer, then cover the pan with a lid.
 Cook for 18-20 minutes, until the liquid has been fully absorbed.

-- Stir the rice well, then replace the lid and let the rice sit off the heat for 10 more minutes.
+- Stir the rice well, then replace the lid and let the pan sit off the heat for 10 more minutes.
 Serve and enjoy!

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.